bonniepeng2002/Bloomi/BLOOMI-LOG.md

 # The Bloomi Development Journey 🌱
 A summary of everyday's progress!
+(Dec 30 - ongoing)

 ## Dec 30
 - Started project with Tabs activity